XAS-Dev/TreeCommandCore/README.md

 ```

 If your plugin depends on this project, please make sure to install the release version of
-Project [TreeCommandLib](https://github.com/XAS-Dev/TreeCommandLib)'s plugin when installing your own plugin on the
+project [TreeCommandLib](https://github.com/XAS-Dev/TreeCommandLib)'s plugin when installing your own plugin on the
 server.

 ## Usage Example